what is music publishing? :

 - Producing and licensing the production of printed music;

-- Promoting composers and songwriters to performers, broadcasters, record companies and others who use music on a commercial basis;
+- Promoting composers and songwriters to music supervisors, sync agents, performers, broadcasters, record companies and others who use music on a commercial basis;

 - Licensing the use of music;